Departmental Affiliations

 Overview

-Katherine Clegg Smith is a sociologist with research interests around the social determinants of health and the application of qualitative methods to address important public health questions.
-Dr. Smith’s particular areas of expertise are the communication of health information and the lived experience of health conditions.
+Professor Smith is a sociologist with research interests around the social determinants of health and the application of qualitative methods to address important public health questions.
+Her particular areas of expertise are the communication of health information and the lived experience of health conditions.
 She also has a general interest in identity and its relationship to health.
-Much of Dr. Smith's research is organized around individual and collective understanding of health issues and experiences.
-Dr. Smith was an author of the NIH Best Practices in Mixed Methods Research for the Health Sciences.
+Much of her research is organized around individual and collective understanding of health issues and experiences.
+She was an author of the NIH Best Practices in Mixed Methods Research for the Health Sciences.

-Dr. Smith has several current research projects that are focused on communication and care coordination for cancer survivors, including an RCT of 3 models for the provision of survivorship care plans to people completing acute cancer treatment.
-She is leading the TPackSS study, a global surveillance system of tobacco packaging.
-She is also a member of the Health Experiences Research Network Steering Committee, and is currently leading an examination of people's experiences participating in clinical trials.
+Dr. Smith has several current research projects that are focused on understanding and disseminating people's experiences of significant health conditions.
+She also leads the TPackSS study, a global surveillance system of tobacco packaging.
+She is also a member of the Health Experiences Research Network Steering Committee.

 Honors & Awards